omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 will fill in the text widget with "100" and select the checkbox.
 Widgets that do not have such lines in the propery file will be left alone.

+Compound data structures (arrays, maps, and any combination of them) can be specified in the JSON syntax (http://json.org).
+They can be iterated over in the templates, and can be used as input/output for custom compound widgets.
+Examples:

+  apps = ["ftp", "smtp", "news"] layers = {"datalink":"ieee80211", "network":"ip", "transport":["tcp","udp"]}

 The property file takes precedence over values in the XSWT file.